BAYSIDE PROJECTS

 Unlocking federal funding for your short-term programs.

-Most states are still in the process of publishing the information for institutions to confirm eligibility and begin their application.
+Most states are still in the process of defining the list of Workforce Pell eligible programs and outlining the steps for institutions to qualify and apply.

-Each governor is tasked with the responsibility to approve the list of eligible Workforce Pell programs for their state and certify alignment with state high‑skill, high‑wage, in‑demand definitions, employer demand, meaningful credit articulation, and compliance with eligibility requirements, including for out‑of‑state programs.
+Each governor is responsible for approving their state's eligible Workforce Pell programs, certifying alignment with state definitions of high-skill, high-wage, and in-demand occupations, employer demand, meaningful credit articulation, and all applicable eligibility requirements, including those governing out-of-state programs.

 ALABAMA